Fun Facts & Trivia —

 String band and rhythm section set up a strong beat and keep it driving right thru as the Jones gal hands the tune a growling chant.

 - “Chic a Choo Freight” – written by Boudleaux Bryant and recorded by Bob Newman at Cincinnati’s King Studios on March 2, 1952.
 Billboard offered up this “Folk Record Review” in its July 19, 1952 edition:

 Clever story novelty about an engineer with a slow freight train receives a lively performance by Newman.
 Tune is melodic with a boogie beat.
 Could grab loot.
 A good kiddie disc, too.

 - “Freight Train Boogie” + “East Bound Freight Train” by Reno & Smiley and the Tennessee Cutups– both recorded October 26, 1959 at King Studios but given separate 45 releases.
-Billboard‘s February 8, 1960 edition would note, “Pleasant blend work by pair on solid country item with standout guitar solo work” of the former, while the July 11, 1960 edition would characterize the latter thusly, “Traditional country in performance, this side also has a song reflecting the train tradition.
+Billboard‘s February 8, 1960 edition would express solid support for the former, “Pleasant blend work by pair on solid country item with standout guitar solo work,” while its July 11, 1960 edition would characterize the latter track thusly, “Traditional country in performance, this side also has a song reflecting the train tradition.
 Chanting has the hills sound.”